hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 ##### Must Support - Choice of Terminology

-In AU Core elements that define support for more than one terminology only apply to the [Coding](http://hl7.org/fhir/R4/datatypes.html#Coding) part of the element and are not intended to prevent systems from supply only a text value.
+In AU Core elements that define support for more than one terminology only apply to the [Coding](http://hl7.org/fhir/R4/datatypes.html#Coding) part of the element and are not intended to prevent systems from supplying only a text value.
 In such cases, the AU Core Responders **SHALL** be able to populate from at least one supported terminology, and AU Core Requesters **SHALL** support processing resources with all supported terminologies.

 The table below lists the applicable profiles and elements in AU Core.